-An internet/social entrepreneur with a passion for technology, social media, and STEM.
-Rich has been a seasoned user-interface developer for web/mobile applications for 18 years.
-He has created applications for some of the world’s most trafficked sites including Yahoo!, eBay, AOL, and Intuit.
+A retired internet/social entrepreneur with a passion for technology, social media, and STEM.
+Rich has been a seasoned user-interface developer for web/mobile applications for 25 years.
+He has created applications for some of the world’s most trafficked sites including Yahoo!, eBay, AOL, Intuit, and Bill.com.

-A "soccer-holic", he also finds euphoria in performing music, producing Latino independent films, speaking Spanish, fatherhood, and the Fightin' Texas Aggies.
+A "soccer-holic", he also finds euphoria in composing and performing music for Classical and Flamenco guitar, speaking Spanish, fatherhood, and the Fightin' Texas Aggies.

 Jose R (Pepe) Gomez is a Business and Sales executive with more than 20 years of experience leading domestic, international and global organizations in some of the most successful e influential technology companies in the industry like Sun Microsystems, Oracle, Softtek, HPE and Schneider Electric.
-Pepe currently has a leadership position in the Global Field Services organization at Schneider Electric where he has the responsibility to drive Services Business Management for Strategic Accounts, before joining Schneider Electric he lead the Worldwide New Business efforts for Hewlett Packard Enterprise Pointnext from its headquarter offices in Palo Alto, California.
-Pepe had several executive roles at Sun Microsystems and Oracle with responsibility at a Country, Region and worldwide level in his almost 20 years career with them.
+Pepe currently has a leadership position in the Global Field Services organization at Schneider Electric where he has the responsibility to drive Services Business Management for the Cloud and Service Provider Segment in Latin America, before joining Schneider Electric he lead the Worldwide New Business efforts for Hewlett Packard Enterprise from its headquarter offices in Palo Alto, California.
+Pepe had several executive roles at Sun Microsystems and Oracle with responsibility at a Country, Region and worldwide level in his 15+ years career with them.

-Pepe has been involve on Diversity and Inclusion Leadership roles for over 15 years and has being President of Society of Latinos (SOL) at Sun Microsystems, Founder and Chair of Hispanic Oracle Leadership Association (HOLA) and founder of Bay Area Latino Network.
-Pepe's passion for Inclusion provides him with the opportunity to give back, mentor and coach many great IT professionals how happen to be Hispanic.
+Pepe has been involved in Diversity and Inclusion Leadership roles for over 15 years and has been President of Society of Latinos (SOL) at Sun Microsystems, Founder and Chair of Hispanic Oracle Leadership Association (HOLA) and founder of Bay Area Latino Network.
+Pepe's passion for Inclusion provides him with the opportunity to give back, mentor and coach many great IT professionals who happen to be Hispanic.

-Pepe is a long time member of HITEC and has participated hosting HITEC events at Sun Microsystems, Oracle and Hewlett Packard, currently he also serves in HITEC Corporate Advisory Board and is the President of HITEC Mexico.
-Pepe also serves in the Board of Directors for The First Tee Silicon Valley -organization dedicated to teach kids life lessons and skills through golf- and is on the Advisory Board for Silicon Valley Latino -organization dedicated to highlight the accomplishments and contributions by Latinos in Silicon Valley.
-Pepe has been recognized 3 times as one of the HITEC 100 most influential Latinos in IT
+Pepe is a long time member of HITEC and had the opportunity to be part of the leadership team hosting HITEC events at Sun Microsystems, Oracle and Hewlett Packard, currently he also serves in HITEC Corporate Advisory Board and is the Founder of HITEC Mexico.
+Pepe also served for almost 10 years in the Board of Directors for The First Tee Silicon Valley -organization dedicated to teach kids life lessons and skills through golf- and is on the Advisory Board for Silicon Valley Latino -organization dedicated to highlight the accomplishments and contributions by Latinos in Silicon Valley.
+Pepe Has been recognized 5 times as one of the HITEC 100 most influential Latinos in IT.

 Dr. Maria Hernandez is a thought leader in health equity and pay for success initiatives